J-Sanderson/100-days-of-code/log-round2.md

 **Today's Progress:** Trying to get the flags to display.
 This was hard, I didn't realise at first that images couldn't be added to the svg, and once I added them as divs instead, they kept refusing to move.
 Spent too long on the JS, turned out I needed to work with the CSS positioning.
 Once that was fixed and they had proper margins and absolute positioning instead, the graph looked fine.

-Next up is the styling.
+Added in some styling, this was fairly quick as there wasn't much to sort out.

 **Thoughts:** Frustrating, I nearly wanted to start over a few times.
 Need to remember that the issue may not always be where I think it should be.
+But I'm happy this is sorted now.

 **Link to work:** [Force directed graph](https://codepen.io/jsanderson/pen/RyjVWr)